robjm16/sample_projects_and_articles/retrieval_based_chatbot_MASTER1.md

 ## Scaling Retrieval-Based Chatbots with Vector Databases
 #### 1. Introduction
-A growing number of companies across industries have announced plans to customize ChatGPT to their business needs.
-Their goal is to leverage ChatGPT's extraordinary natural language capabilities while focusing its power on company-specific documents and information.
+A growing number of companies across industries have announced plans to customize ChatGPT for their business needs.
+The goal is to leverage ChatGPT's extraordinary natural language capabilities while focusing its power on company-specific documents and information.
 An insurance company, for example, might want to give service reps the ability to find answers to customer questions via ChatGPT -- but drawing information exclusively from official policy documents.

-Tailoring ChatGPT for such domain-specific applications is achieved via an approach called retrieval-based augmentation.
-With this method, when a query is posed, relevant content from the company's knowledge base is sourced and appended to the chatbot prompt as context.
+Tailoring ChatGPT for such domain-specific applications can be achieved using an approach called retrieval-based augmentation.
+With this method, when a query is posed, relevant content from the company's knowledge base is sourced and appended to the chatbot's input prompt as context.
 Following this, the chatbot is tasked with crafting a response based on the given context.

 (Another approach is to retrain a bespoke version of ChatGPT on your organization's knowledge base.
 However, retraining brings substantial costs and risks, and lacks the precision offered by retrieval-based augmentation.
 Nevertheless, retrieval-based augmentation and retraining can be seen as complementary processes.)